Sheko100/alx-system_engineering-devops/0x02-shell_redirections/READEME.md

 The "10-no_more_js" script file ==> deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders
-The "11-directories" script file ==> counts the number of directories and sub-directories in the current directory The "12-newest_files" script file ==> displays the 10 newest files in the current directory
+The "11-directories" script file ==> counts the number of directories and sub-directories in the current directory The "12-newest_files" script file ==> displays the 10 newest files in the current directory The "13-unique" script file ==> takes a list of words as input and prints only words that appear exactly once